Chefs Notes

 • Drain any excess oil out of the pot and add in the bacon, cook until crisp.

-• Once again drain off the oil, but this time leave about 2 tbsp in the pot.
-If there is not 2 tbsp of oil, add in the butter.
+• Once again drain off the oil, but this time leave about 2 tablespoon in the pot.
+If there is not 2 tablespoon of oil, add in the butter.

 • Add the celery and onion into the pot along with the bacon and cook for about 3 minutes.

-• Add 2 tbsp of butter into the pot along with the garlic.
+• Add 2 tablespoon of butter into the pot along with the garlic.
 Cook for about 1 minute then sprinkle in the flour and stir to combine.

 • Once the flour is fully incorporated, add in the clam juice.
 Cook until thick then add in the water and potatoes.